 - Symptoms that improve then suddenly worsen

-- A positive COVID-19 test and are at higher risk for complications
+- A positive COVID-19 test in someone at higher risk for complications

-- Underlying conditions such as diabetes, heart disease, asthma, or obesity
+- Underlying conditions such as diabetes, heart disease, or asthma

 - Children under 5 or adults over 65 with flu-like symptoms